· July 6, 2026

 TL;DR

-You don’t “think harder” out of fog.
-You clear the system that enables clarity.
+- You don’t think harder your way out of fog.
+You clear the system that enables clarity